 - F-1 and J-1 students generally maintain nonresident status for their first five calendar years in the U.S.

 - J-1 researchers generally maintain nonresident status for their first two calendar years in the U.S. On Jan.
-1 of the third calendar year in the U.S., they begin to pay FICA taxes.
+1 of their third calendar year in the U.S., they will begin to pay FICA taxes.

 - H-1B, J-2 and TN visa holders are subject to FICA taxes from their first day of employment.

-To establish the exemption from FICA taxes, nonresident employees should submit a completed Withholding Allowance Declaration Form to Payroll, listing all entry and exit dates to and from the U.S., so residency status can be determined.
+To establish the exemption from FICA taxes, nonresident employees should submit a completed withholding allowance declaration form to Payroll, listing all entry and exit dates to and from the U.S., so residency status can be determined.
 See How to Declare or Change Income Tax Withholding Allowances.